180 credits - 3 years

 - developed your writing and argumentation skills;

 - developed your literary sensitivity and be capable of commenting on and interpreting a poetic, narrative or dramatic text;

-- powerful tools at your disposal for analysing language.
+- efficient tools at your disposal for analysing language.

 You like clear thinking, rigorous assessment, the analysis of human and social problems, the precision and beauty of the oral and written language.